Emwm/BikeLightIoT7/README.md

 ## Authors

-Group 7 in the DTU course 34346 Networking technologies and application development for IoT
+Code contribution of Group 7 in the DTU course 34346 Networking technologies and application development for IoT Felix Hell, s243376 (Readme)